 Test Security, s.
 1008.24, F.S, and Maintenance of Test Security, Rule 6A-10.042, FAC, state procedures that must be followed to maintain test security.
-Violations of test security provisions shall be subject to penalties provided in statute and state board rules.

-Test materials, including all test booklets and other materials containing secure test questions, answer keys and student responses, are required to be kept secure and precisely accounted for.
-All test materials shall be kept in secure, locked storage prior to and after administration of any test.
-All test materials shall be precisely accounted for and written documentation kept by test administrators and proctors.
+Test materials, including all test booklets and other materials containing secure test questions, answer keys, and student responses, shall be kept secure and precisely accounted for in accordance with the procedures specified in the examination program administration manuals and other communications provided by the Department.
+Such procedures shall include but are not limited to the following: